alecksmart/simple-vim-settings/README.md

 ## License

-This project is licensed under the GPL-2.0 license.
+This project is licensed under the MIT license.